jonathandean/svg_fallback/README.md

 Examples
 ========

-If you place a .png file will the same name in the same directory as your .svg images, just a normal image tag will do:
+If you place a .png file with the same name in the same directory as your .svg images, just a normal image tag will do:

     <img src="images/logo.svg" />